strudel-science/strudel-kit/docs/DS-GettingStarted.md

 In this directory you will see a file `routes.tsx`.
 This is the file that tells your app which URL paths map to which pages.

-Open `routes.tx` in an editor.
+Open `routes.tsx` in an editor.
 Near the top of the file, in the JavaScript imports section, add these lines:

 ```
 import { ExploreDataWrapper } from "./explore/ExploreDataWrapper";